What defines a Transfer Student?

 - You will receive personal attention from our professors, who are passionate about their work and want to help you achieve your goals.

 How will my classes transfer?

-Generally, you will receive transfer credit for college-level courses in which you earned a grade C- or better.
+Generally, you will receive transfer credits for college-level courses in which you earned a grade of C- or better.
 Courses with grades below C- will not transfer.
 A maximum of 76 semester hours of accepted credit may be applied to a student’s academic program.

 To obtain a degree from King University, you must complete at least 48 credit hours at King.